video-dev/hls.js/MIGRATING.md

 ### LL-HLS Parts in events

 - FRAG\_\_\_\_ events are now fired for LL-HLS part events with a `part` property that include the part details.

+### TypeScript

+v0.x types are not compatible with v1.x.
+Type definitions are now exported with the build and npm package in `dist/hls.js.d.ts`.
+Please use these type definitions if you are having trouble with [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) `@types/hls.js` and v1.x.